CarloGiorgio/carlogiorgio/Magistrale/Computational Biophysics/Protein_simulation/README.md

     gmx mdrun -v -deffnm em

 This command creates the microcanonical equilibrium for the system by minimizing energy.
-In this case, the output is a .tpr file and not a .gro!
 If you want to know the output just use the following command:

     gmx energy -f em.edr -o potential.xvg